rdinter/CAUV/3-proj/README.md

 # Current Projection Figures

 Current figures used in our projections, which utilize the [3-projection-viz.R](3-projection-viz.R).
+These were updated on 18 October 2018.

 ## Expected Projection